 - Goshawks are fast forest hunters.

-- They have short wings for maneuvering.
+- They have short wings for maneuvering through trees.

 - Goshawks are fierce protectors of their nests.